Lacey Act of 1900: Amendments

+In 2022, the law was amended by the "Big Cat Public Safety Act" H.R.
+263 to require owners of tigers, lions, and other large cats to have a license, and to prohibit public petting of large cats and their cubs.

 Enforcement actions

 Gibson Guitar controversy

 Gibson Guitar Corporation was raided twice by federal authorities, in 2009 and 2011.
 Federal prosecutors seized wood from Gibson facilities, alleging that Gibson had purchased smuggled Madagascar ebony and Indian rosewood.
 Gibson initially denied wrongdoing and insisted that the federal government was bullying them.

 In August 2012, Gibson entered into a criminal enforcement agreement with the U.S. Department of Justice, admitting to violating the Lacey Act.
 The terms of the agreement required Gibson to pay a fine of $300,000 in addition to a $50,000 community payment, and to abide by the terms of the Lacey Act in the future.

 Lumber Liquidators incident

 For violating the Lacey Act, Lumber Liquidators was sentenced in 2016 to $7.8 million in criminal fines, $969,175 in criminal forfeiture and more than $1.23 million in community service payments for illegal lumber trafficking.
 The sentence also included five years of probation, and additional government oversight.
 The Department of Justice said it was the largest financial penalty ever issued under the Lacey Act.